Mise en Place Gulash in the slow cooker

 Gulash ingredients mise en place

-Now that the heat of summer is just a memory and I’m debating turning on the heating system, it is time to make some autumn and winter food.
-Slow cooker Goulash is currently at the head of my list.
+Now that the heat of summer is just a memory, I’m debating turning on the heating.
+It means that it is time to make some autumn and winter food.
+Slow-cooker Goulash is currently at the top of my list.

 My first choice is to pull out the slow cooker and purchase some nice beef chunks for goulash from the butcher.
-I prepared all the ingredients before starting, and didn’t know, until recently, that this is a classical French cooking method called mise en place.
-It does help me organize the cooking process and make sure that I don’t have to frantically cut or prepare something during the middle of cooking that I had neglected to prepare.
+I prepared all the ingredients before starting.
+What I didn’t know, until recently, is that this is a classical French cooking method called mise en place.
+It helps me organise the cooking process and make sure I don’t have to frantically cut or prepare something in the middle of cooking that I had neglected.